-All staff that use PCs must complete the 'DSE Assessment Checklist' and return to the Headteacher.
-The nominated DSE Assessor is the Headteacher and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
-A list of these staff is contained in Appendix 1.
-DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.
+DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it. /c

 The optician's fee for the eyesight test will be reimbursed by the school.
-The standard letter must be completed by the employee prior to the eye test, and taken to the optician.
+The standard form must be completed by the employee prior to the eye test and taken to the optician.
 The employee must return the completed form to the Headteacher after the test.